 RiskModelExposure constraint to Optimize constrains your portfolio based on historical per-asset risk exposures.

 Constraining a portfolio based on historical per-asset risk exposures is generally effective, but it does not guarantee that future exposures will be constrained.
-To learn more about this, see the Risk Model Exposure lesson in the Contest Tutorial.

 The Quantopian Risk Model can also be used to conduct performance attribution on a backtest result.
 When you run a full backtest, the you can see the performance attribution of your algorithm by navigating to the "Risk" tab in the upper left corner of the full backtest screen.
-It is important to consider the performance attribution of your strategy during development since the contest requires algorithms to have high specific returns and low common returns.

 On Quantopian, the Risk Model is also incorporated in pyfolio tearsheets -- the full pyfolio tearsheet includes a plot that reports the performance attribution of the strategy.